Serenoa

 Serenoa repens, commonly known as saw palmetto, is a small palm, growing to a maximum height around 200–300 cm.

 Taxonomy

-It is the sole species in the genus Serenoa.
+It is the only species in the monotypic genus Serenoa.
 The genus name honors American botanist Sereno Watson.

 Distribution and habitat

-It is endemic to the subtropical and tropical Southeastern United States as well as Mexico, most commonly along the south Atlantic and Gulf Coastal plains and sand hills.
+It is endemic to the subtropical and tropical Southeastern United States as well as Mexico, most commonly along the south Atlantic and Gulf Coastal plains and sandhills.
 It grows in clumps or dense thickets in sandy coastal areas, and as undergrowth in pine woods or hardwood hammocks.

 Description

 Erect stems or trunks are rarely produced, but are found in some populations.
 It is a hardy plant; extremely slow-growing, and long-lived, with some plants (especially in Florida) possibly being as old as 500–700 years.

 Saw palmetto is a fan palm, with the leaves that have a bare petiole terminating in a rounded fan of about 20 leaflets.
 The petiole is armed with fine, sharp teeth or spines that give the species its common name.
 The teeth or spines are easily capable of breaking the skin, and protection should be worn when working around a saw palmetto.
 The leaves are light green inland, and silvery-white in coastal regions.
 The leaves are 1–2 m in length, the leaflets 50–100 cm long.
 They are similar to the leaves of the palmettos of genus Sabal.
 The flowers are yellowish-white, about 5 mm across, produced in dense compound panicles up to 60 cm long.